nas5w/javascript-tips-and-tidbits/README.md

 Understanding how JavaScript assigns to variables is foundational to writing bug-free JavaScript.
 If you don't understand this, you could easily write code that unintentionally changes values.

-When JavaScript assigns one of the five primitive type (i.e., `Boolean`, `null`, `undefined`, `String`, and `Number`) to a variable, the JavaScript runtime gets to determine whether that primitive is assigned by *reference* or by *value*.
+When JavaScript assigns one of the seven primitive type (i.e., Boolean, Null, Undefined, String, Number, Symbol, and BigInt.) to a variable, the JavaScript runtime gets to determine whether that primitive is assigned by *reference* or by *value*.
 It doesn't really matter how it's done because primitives can't be mutated (they're *immutable*).
 However, when the assigned value is an `Array`, `Function`, or `Object` a reference to the array/function/object in memory is assigned.

 Example time!
 In the following snippet, `var2` is set as equal to `var1`.
 Since `var1` is a primitive type (`String`), `var2` is set as equal to `var1`'s String value and can be thought of as completely distinct from `var1` at this point.
 Accordingly, reassigning `var2` has no effect on `var1`.